abridged/collabland-dev/help-docs/key-features/smarttag.md

 * Sends 100 \$COLLAB to up to 33 members
 * Open for 10 minutes
 * Each gets \~3.03 tokens if all slots are filled
-* Leftovers return to your Smart Account
+* Leftovers return to your Smart Address